libjohn/guides/regex/regex.md

 1. Exercises from Intersect Tutorial on Regular Expressions using RegExr
  2. Exercise 1 -- finding whole words, capitalized words, last words, years, phone numbers, email addresses
    1. are there other reasons to believe this isn't working
+   1. more songs about buildings and cheese
    1. foo [Open the example RFC text in RegExr](http://www.regexr.com/3c7gi) foo
-   2. more songs about buildings and chees
    2. Finding all literal words  (simple searches are just like traditional find & replace)
      1. `avian` -- 2 matches
      2. `Avian` -- 12 matches